Trotsijs/article-wall/README.md

 <p>My news article / blog webpage offers a seamless experience with
 features like registration, login, article creation, editing, and deletion.
-Users can easily create accounts, publish articles, and engage with the platform.</p>
+Users can easily create accounts, publish articles, and engage with the platform.
+All the user and article data is stored in a MySQL Database.</p>

 ### Preview: